randyrektor/obs-gameshow-overlay/README.md

 - View current score
 - Use the buzzer button to buzz in
 - See game state and buzzer status

-### OBS Integration
-The system will automatically connect to OBS WebSocket and control overlays based on game events.
-Make sure to:
-1. Create a browser source in OBS pointing to the contestant view URL
-2. Set up appropriate scenes and transitions
-3. Configure any additional overlays or effects as needed

 ## Development